gregvw/passdict/README.md

 # passdict

-Pass a Python dictionary to the C API and print out its keys/value and their types.
+This code iterates over a dictionary which contains string-valued keys and the data types of their values.

-This code iterates over the list of keys and gets the corresponding values and reports their types and data if they are string (Python 3 equivalent being unicode) or long.
-Extension to other types looks pretty straightforward.
+If the value type is also a dictionary, it iterates over levels.s